 Are you frustrated with Chrome not displaying the latest version of your website?
 Have you been refreshing the page for hours, but nothing is happening?
 If so, a hard refresh in Chrome will resolve these issues.
 A hard refresh forces your browser to reload all the files it has stored in its cache, which can lead to increased performance when viewing websites and webpages.

-Do you know why?
-It’s because chrome has an advanced feature installed in it, which creates a copy of that website’s page so it can load it faster whenever you open it again.
+Do you know why it is slow?
+It’s because chrome has an advanced feature installed in it, which creates a copy of that website’s page so it can load faster whenever you open it again.
 This way, the page doesn’t take so much time to load.

 Let’s dive into the topic.

 We’ve just discussed that the chrome stores that copy of the website page that we visit the first time so it can load it faster in the future.
 These web pages are stored in a cache.
 This term would not be new to you.

 Indeed, this feature makes the page loading faster but creates some problems at the same time.

 Let’s say you’re a web developer or you’re someone who makes changes to the website pages; then if you have a chrome’s cached version, then you won’t be able to see your changes on your website.

 Because the copy of the website page is already saved in the chrome, which will be shown to you whenever you visit that site, It can be a very annoying problem at times.
 To clear that cache, we do a hard refresh which helps us to get rid of the already saved pages and download the fresh content.